jibuntu/keymap/README.md

 J -> 'B

-# You can multiple keys when changing.
+# You can use multiple keys when changing.

 'LeftCtrl + 'A -> 'BackSpace